davidcockbill/habit_calendar/documentation/README.md

 I have ordered a couple of 440(H)x220(W)x3(D) coloured acrylic sheets from [here](https://www.sheetplastics.co.uk), to be the front panel.

-This will have 8mm holess drilled to accept the day lenses
+This will have 8mm holes drilled to accept the day lenses

 ### Front Panel Day Lenses